VIC.GOV.AU | Policy and Advisory Library

 • explaining the possible consequences of repeated non-attendance, including referral to a School Attendance Officer.

-Meetings with parents of students with attendance issues should feel supportive rather than disciplinary, with a focus on positive and proactive solutions.
+Meetings with parents of students with attendance concerns must feel supportive rather than disciplinary, with a focus on positive and proactive solutions.

 Principals need to ensure that appropriate supports are provided at the meetings (for example, interpreters, advocates) in order to facilitate the involvement of parents.

-Consideration should be given to cultural and language differences, and translated material or an interpreter should be provided if required.
-The family should be given the opportunity to discuss cultural practices, or to invite a cultural leader to discuss cultural practices on their behalf if relevant to the meeting.
-Meeting times should also be negotiated in order to ensure a mutually agreeable time is decided on with necessary support provided.
+Consideration can be given to cultural and language differences, and an interpreter must be provided if required.
+The family must be given the opportunity to discuss cultural practices, or to invite a cultural leader to discuss cultural practices on their behalf if relevant to the meeting.
+Meeting times can also be negotiated in order to ensure a mutually agreeable time is decided on with necessary support provided.

 Schools may need to enact a combination of strategies in responding to the needs and circumstances of individual students.
 More targeted approaches may be needed for individual students facing multiple issues.